shenango/caladan/breakwater/README.md

 Breakwater requires an Intel server with many cores equipped with an Intel NIC based on 82599 chip or Mellanox ConnectX-4 or ConnectX-5 NIC.
-For the best performance, a low latency switch connecting server and client machines and Mellanox NICs are required.
+For the best performance, server and client machines with Mellanox NICs connected with a low latency switch are necessary.

 ## Terminology
 - Server: RPC server which is serving RPC request
-- Client: A single Shenango process which generates loads and controls agents to synchronously generate the load to server.
+- Client: A single Shenango process which generates load and controls agents to syncrhonize load generation.
-- Agent: Shenango processes which generates load with control of client.
+- Agent: Shenango processes generating load while controlled by of client.
 (One of the load generating processes become client and others are agents.)
 - Observer: A machine which commands to server, client, and agents and collects data from them.
 Observer could be the same as server, client, or agent machines.